LinkWellNodes/Documentation/docs/services/Development-Services.md

 For customers looking for an enterprise-grade support experience:

-* 24/7 on-call support
+* Dedicated on-call support channel with an 8-hour response SLA (or your money back)
 * 24/7 monitoring of your data feed for issues
-* Unlimited external adapter development support
+* External adapter development support
-* Unlimited smart contract implementation support
+* Smart contract implementation support
 * One 30-minute meeting per month
 * Our monthly rate for this plan is **250 USD** (payment in cryptocurrency preferred)